ssaadakhtarr/ctf-development/cyber-combat-ctf-2024/web/apex/writeup/writeup.md

 <br><br>

+## Credits

+I made this challenge after playing [this](https://github.com/UofTCTF/uoftctf-2024-chals-public/tree/master/Web/No%20Code) and tweaking a bit of functionality and UI so original idea and credit goes to this challenge's author.

 ## Description

 - In this challenge, the participants need to find a vulnerability in the regular expression being used to filter out the input.
 By inserting a newline character, the participants can bypass the regex and gain code execution on the server due to the usage of `eval`.